 We love China and think you need more than just a couple weeks to visit ... which is why we send volutneers to live in China for a semester to teach English!
 Check out what a day is like in this country as an ILP volunteer right here.

 Have you heard of the great firewall of China?
 It is essentially an internet firewall to keep out all of the things that are deemed inappropriate by the government of China.
-The firewall was an idea conceived by the Chinese government officials to maintain the integrity and cultural ideology of China while still allowing the internet to be used for financial and business means.
+The firewall created to maintain the integrity and cultural ideology of China ... while still allowing the internet to be used for business.

-The best way is to use a VPN (a Virtual Private Network).
-In the simplest terms, that basically makes your computer look like you're not in China, but that you're somewhere else - somewhere that allows those websites.
+A VPN (or Virtual Private Network) basically makes your computer look like you're not in China, but that you're somewhere else — somewhere that allows those websites.

 - Everything Google (Gmail, Google Drive and Google Docs, YouTube, etc)

 - The ILP Blog & Blogspot - Yep this blog you're reading right now is going to be blocked in China (and you'll want our tips while you're there!)

 To check and see what other websites are blocked you can visit this super handy website.

 So, with a VPN, you can access those sites?